GIScience/gis-training-resource-center/content/Wiki/en_qgis_digitisation_wiki.md

 :::
 ::::
 6. Select the CRS (Coordinate Reference System) you want to use for the new layer.
 By default it is set to the project CRS.
 If you want to change the CRS click on ![](/fig/mIconProjectionEnabled.png).
-7. Under `New Field`, you cann add columns to the new layer.
+7. Under `New Field`, you can add columns to the new layer.
 Here you can define what kind of information/data will be available in the attribute table for each feature.
     - `Name`: Give the new column a name representing the information you want to store in it.
     - `Type`: Here you can select the data type for the new column.
 For example, `Text` will add a new column with string (text) data.
 For numerical data you can choose `Whole number` or `Decimal number`.
     - `Maximum Length` defines the maximum number of characters the field can have.
 This is relevant for the length of text or the precision of decimal numbers.
-For example, you might want to set a high maximum length for text field if you want to long street names such as "Martin Luther King Jr. Boulevard" (34 characters).
+For example, you might want to set a high maximum length for text fields if you want long street names such as "Martin Luther King Jr. Boulevard" (34 characters).
     * Click on ![](/fig/mActionNewAttribute.png) to add the new column to the `Fields List`.
 8. Once you are done adding the fields, click `OK`.